City Baking Guide

 How Santa Fe Altitude Changes Baking

-At about 7,199 feet, gases expand aggressively and can outrun structure set in cakes, muffins, and quick breads if leavening is not tuned.
+At about 7,199 feet, gases expand aggressively enough that cakes, muffins, and quick breads can outrun structure set fast if leavening and sugar are left too high.

 Common Santa Fe Baking Mistakes

-• Keeping sugar and leavening unchanged in recipes that already rise too fast at altitude.
+• Keeping sugar and leavening unchanged in recipes that already rise too fast above 7,000 feet.

 • Waiting for sea-level bake times before checking center set and internal structure.

-• Skipping hydration support in high-desert conditions where dough tightens during mixing and resting.
+• Skipping hydration support even when dough is clearly tightening during mixing and rest.

-• Changing flour, sugar, liquid, and heat at once, making outcomes impossible to diagnose.
+• Changing flour, sugar, liquid, and heat all at once, which makes the next bake impossible to diagnose.

 Santa Fe High Altitude Baking Calculator